dave1362/open-ptc-agent/README.md

 # or
 OPENAI_API_KEY=your-key
 # or
-# Any model you configred in llms.json and config.yaml
+# Any model you configured in llms.json and config.yaml
+# You can also use Coding plans from Minimax and GLM here!

 # Daytona (required)
 DAYTONA_API_KEY=your-key